MicrosoftDocs/appcenter-docs/docs/analytics/export.md

 4. Click on **Create**.
 This will open the Create storage account page.
 5. Select an Azure Subscription.
 6. Choose an existing resource group or create a new one.
 (A resource group is a container that holds related resources for an Azure solution)
-7. For Account kinds, you will see the following drop-down.
+7. For Account kinds, you'll see the following drop-down.
 There are three options supported.
-Choose what is right for you.
+Choose what's right for you.
 ![Supported Blob Storage accounts](~/analytics/images/Export-Storage.png)
 8. Click on **Review + create**
 9. Once Validation has passed